CODERonak/Feedback-Portal-API-Spring-Boot/README.md

-Going to build the Feedback Portal API for two purposes
+Done with the building of Feedback Portal API

+Two Major Purpose:

 1. Enhancing the Spring security and spring boot skills
 2. To implement the JWT authentication